stjude-rust-labs/sprocket.bio/subcommands/test.md

 The problem is that in addition to the correct inputs we want to test (e.g. `bam=bams/test.bam`, `bam_index=bams/test.bam.bai`, and `prefix=test_bigwig`) there will be incorrect file combinations that will fail (e.g. `bam=test_rnaseq_variant.bam`, `bam_index=test.bwa_aln_pe.chrY_chrM.bam.bai`, and `prefix=test_bigwig`).
 But don't worry, we've got a way to be more specific with our test matrices and prevent this mix up from happening!

-Groups of inputs that should be combined exactly can be specified with a special syntax that involves nesting the input keys under an arbitrary key starting with a dollar sign (`$`).
+Groups of inputs that should be combined exactly can be specified with a special syntax that involves nesting the input keys under a key starting with a dollar sign (`$`).
 The identifier that follows the dollar sign is unimportant and can be anything that makes sense to you.
 To fix our test definition, we could re-write to look like:

 ```yaml
 bam_coverage: